itsMatoosh/logitow-bridge/README.md

 # LOGITOW Bridge
-[Alpha] Cross-platform Java API for connecting with LOGITOW devices.
+Cross-platform Java API for connecting with LOGITOW devices.